BBTM'S Guide to Coping with the Misfit 1600 Meters

 4) But the 1600m is the international distance, right?

 Nope.
-You're thinking of the 1500m.
-The 1600m isn't recognized by the IAAF (they run the World Championships) and the USATF (they run our National Championships).
-That’s right, it’s not recognized by them at all.
+You're thinking of the 1500 meters.
+The 1600m isn't recognized by the international federation World Athletics (they run the World Championships) nor the national federation USATF (they run our National Championships).
+That’s right, it’s not recognized by them at all!

 In fact, the Mile was the only official record distance carried over from the imperial system of yards to the metric system of meters.
 It is still an official record distance and run internationally in meets like the Bislett Games and their famed Dream Mile.